vjangili-26/vjangili-26.github.io/README.md

 **Core Competencies:**

-Data Analysis & Visualization
+-Data Analysis & Visualization
-Machine Learning & Predictive Modeling
+-Machine Learning & Predictive Modeling
-Data-Driven Decision Making
+-Data-Driven Decision Making
-Business Intelligence Tools
+-Business Intelligence Tools

 Outside of my professional life, I draw inspiration from visionary leaders like Ratan Tata and APJ Abdul Kalam.
 Their life stories fuel my dream of pursuing an MBA, which I see as the next step in broadening my expertise at the intersection of technology and business.